Sikh names: History

 Sometimes a Punjabi person's name would change based on their success, power, finances, and social-standing, especially prior to when Punjabis began recording their names through writing.
 Male names ending with -u were seen as more informal, those ending with -a had higher status, whilst those lacking a vowel ending and with attachments appended to the name like Raj or Das earned the greatest clout at the time.
 Thus, a Punjabi born originally with the name Desu may have been known as Desa as they grew richer and more important, perhaps being called Des Raj if they became very powerful and respected.
 This led to the coining of a saying: Persu, Persa, Pers Ram, es maya ke tin nam.
 Ordinary people and servants were addressed by a single name whilst those with higher-status were addressed by two names with the -ji honorific.
+Richard Carnac Temple writing in 1883 noted that the descendants of the Sikh gurus had the titles/names Bedi, Bawa, or Sodhi prefixed to their names as a marker of their lineage.

 However, in the latter half of the 20th century the practice of categorizing names as masculine or feminine based on their ending and resultantly choosing them respectively for a son or daughter ceased to be followed and now Sikh personal names are unisex.
 Thus, using the earlier example, today both males and females would be given Gian as their name, without any distinction based on their gender.
 Therefore, the part of the name that marked someone's gender could no longer be determined by their personal name and relied upon if they had Singh or Kaur in their name.